Will Disk Clone Erase Data on the Target Drive?

 Recover Lost Data from Erased Target Drive

-If the data stored on the target drive is erased due to disk clone, you can use a data recovery program - such as Donemax Data Recovery help recover the erased data.
+If the data stored on the target drive is erased due to disk clone, you can use a data recovery program - such as Donemax Data Recovery help recover the lost data after disk clone.

 Step 1.
 Download and install Donemax Data Recovery, then open it on the computer.
 Make sure the target drive is connected to the computer.